mookman288/email-concealer/README.md

 ### Preface

 The *Email Concealer* is designed to implement simple obfuscation techniques to allow the mailto link, in conjunction with JavaScript, for peace of mind against pesky email harvesting bots.

+### Technologies

+There are two methods included to implement email obfuscation:

+#### JavaScript

+JavaScript obfuscation uses a mixture of encoding and pieced email parts to inject an email address into a specific element.
+This method of obfuscation will prevent dumb email harvesters from crawling a website when JavaScript is disabled.
+When JavaScript is enabled, a timer is leveraged to subvert harvesters which crawl for immediate rendered content.
+While intelligent harvesting systems will delve into the JavaScript files themselves, the use of encoded characters is designed to subvert their attempts.

+For added security, a packed and minified version has been included which uses base algorithms to obfuscate the code itself, making it more difficult for analysis of the technology.

+#### PHP

+For instances where JavaScript cannot, or should not be used, an alternative method to simulate a mailto link can be used with a back-end technology, like PHP.
+This method uses the header to redirect the user as if they had clicked a mailto link.

 ### Demonstration

-A demonstration is included.
-Please allow 1.5 seconds for the email concealer to replace the mailto link.
+A demonstration is included showcasing all three methods included.

 ### License